StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

 * `useradd` parameters:

   * `-c` Any text string.
 It is generally a short description of the login, and is currently used as the field for the user's full name.
-  * `-e` date after which the/ user will be disabled
+  * `-e` date after which the user will be disabled
   * `-g` primary group.
-NOTE: if not specified it will be created a new group with same name of user that will be become user's primary group
+NOTE: if not specified it will create new group with same name of user that will become user's primary group
   * `-G` secondary groups
   * `-m` create home directory.
 Useless because CREATE_HOME is yes
   * `-p` configure password. **NOTE**: value must be provided encrypted